mlund/faunus/docs/_docs/topology.md

 `cylinder` | $z$      | `radius`, `length` (along _z_)
 `sphere`   | none     | `radius`

-### Number of Steps
+### Simulation Steps

-The variables `macro` and `micro` are positive integers and their product defines the total number steps.
-In each step a random Monte Carlo move is attempted.
+The variables `macro` and `micro` are positive integers and their product defines the total number simulations steps.
+In each step a random Monte Carlo move is drawn from a weighted distribution.
-For each `macro` step, all analysis methods are, if appropriate, instructed to flush buffered data and may also trigger terminal output.
+For each `macro` step, all analysis methods are, if befitting, instructed to flush buffered data to disk and may also trigger terminal output.
-For this reason `macro` is set lower than `micro`.
+For this reason `macro` is typically set lower than `micro`.

 ## Atom Properties